-Of course you expect your winter coat to keep you warm.
+Of course, you expect your winter coat to keep you warm.
 That one is a given (we hope).
 But would you be surprised if we told you there are different variations of HOW WARM a coat could be?
-It’s true — not every winter coat is made to sustain freezing temperatures or getting stuck in the middle of a snow storm as you frantically try to remember where you parked your car.
-We don’t expect you to know why your coat is warm (FYI it has a lot to do with insulation, lining and exterior shell material), but we do want you to know that when it comes to warmth, you have options.
+It’s true — not every winter coat is made to sustain freezing temperatures or handle getting stuck in the middle of a snowstorm as you frantically try to remember where you parked your car.
+We don’t expect you to know why your coat is warm (FYI, it has a lot to do with insulation, lining, and exterior shell material), but we do want you to know that when it comes to warmth, you have options.

 Sometimes getting your coat a little wet during a winter storm can mean spending the rest of the week stuck in bed suffering from every cold symptom imaginable.
 Make sure your winter coat is equipped with a good windproof, waterproof nylon shell for added water resistance and a fighting chance at cold and flu season.
-Another amazing water resistance feature to look for in a coat would be a water resistant insulation or a HYPERdry down filling — both of which work hard to keep you warm even if the coat gets wet.
+Another amazing water resistance feature to look for in a coat would be water-resistant insulation or an HYPERdry down filling — both of which work hard to keep you warm even if the coat gets wet.

 Ok, we know lugging a winter coat around with you everywhere you go can get a little annoying.
 That’s why we do our best to cut down on the bulk factor of our warmest winter coats.
 We figured out a long time ago that you don’t need to make a coat physically heavy to get it to do the heavy lifting when it comes to keeping you warm and dry in winter.
-That’s why we use high end power-fill down for some coats, and cutting edge synthetic insulation to others to add warmth — not bulk — to our warmest winter coats.
+That’s why we use high-end power-fill down to some coats and cutting-edge synthetic insulation to others to add warmth — not bulk — to our warmest winter coats.

-When it comes to down coats, the story is fill power.
+When it comes to down coats, the story is filled with power.
 Fill power measure the warmth to weight ratio.
 A higher fill power, the less down is needed to maintain warmth, which allows us to use less.
-That’s why a 700-fill power down coat is so incredibly light, yet still maintains warmth to 0 degrees Fahrenheit.
-Using a slightly less fill power, say, 600, is incredibly warm as well.
-When we use a bit more, and couple it with a waterproof shell, and add features like a draw cord at the waist, adjustable hood and storm flap zippers, it will keep you warm in sub-zero weather, earning it our warmest rating.
+That’s why a 700-fill power down coat is so incredibly light yet still maintains warmth to 0 degrees Fahrenheit.
+Using a slightly less fill power, say 600, is incredibly warm.
+When we use a bit more, couple it with a waterproof shell, and add features like a drawcord at the waist, adjustable hood, and storm flap zippers; it will keep you warm in sub-zero weather earning it our warmest rating.

 If you’re not quite down with down coats, try one of our coats with alternative linings and insulations, like the Squall Parka.
-This is definitely one of our warmest, and sleekest coats in our line.
-With a cozy fleece lining at the top of the body and a lightweight polyester insulation in the lower body and sleeves, this jacket provides you with the warmth and protection you crave without the weight you dread in a winter coat.
+This is one of the warmest and sleekest coats in our line.
+With a cozy fleece lining at the top of the body and lightweight polyester insulation in the lower body and sleeves, this jacket provides you with the warmth and protection you crave without the weight you dread in a winter coat.

-When the seasoning is still transitioning and you want to be warm, grabbing a winter vest is a great option to keep your core warm, without the bulk of a coat.
-As an added bonus, on extra cold days, having the winter vest to throw on under your jacket for an extra layer is a great way to stay warm without all the extra bulk.
+When the seasoning is still transitioning, and you want to be warm, grabbing a winter vest is a great option to keep your core warm, without the bulk of a coat.
+As a bonus, on extra cold days, having the winter vest to throw on under your jacket for an extra layer is a great way to stay warm without all the extra bulk.

 Don’t forget the accessories, to truly stay warm and cozy, you’ll want to make sure you have a reliable pair of waterproof winter boots with a good tread, so you won’t slip on the ice.
 Adding a cozy scarf, gloves, and hat or earmuffs will make sure you’re ready to face any weather that comes your way.